Position

 Responsibilities:

-• Stay updated on real estate market trends, laws, and regulations.
+• Stay updated on local, state, and federal real estate laws, regulations, and best practices.

 Qualifications

-• Appraisal license or certification as required by state or national standards.
+• Appraisal license or certification from a recognized state or national organization.

-• Proven experience as a Real Estate Appraiser or similar role.
+• Proven experience as a Real Estate Appraiser with a strong understanding of real estate markets.

 Is becoming a Real Estate Appraiser a good career path?